Chapter 4 : Four.

 "Oh," Madeline swallowed and forced her hand to cease it's obsessive scratching.
 She wasn’t ready, not with all her pathetically neutral maybes.
 It was the only thing she was sure of as thoughts stumbled over themselves under the surprised gaze of a collection of rowdy seventh years.
 Knowing she had no choice, Madeline found Elliot's, her chin jutting upwards slightly with undefinable determination.

 “Right,” he said lightly, turning to grin at the rest.
 “Won’t be long, lads.”

 He looked at her for a second as he studied her mud-stained form, and Madeline found herself lacking the ability to portray much of anything.
-Finally, she felt his hand on her elbow, and unable to provide a protest, she let him lead her away from his jesting friends-feeling that they were perhaps, worse than anything waiting elsewhere.
+Finally, she felt his hand on her wrist, and unable to provide a protest, she let him lead her away from his jesting friends-feeling that they were perhaps, worse than anything waiting elsewhere.

 “Let me have it, Maddy Grey.”

 Madeline stared at him for a minute, taking in a confusing mix of him and their surrounds.
 He leaned casually against the professor’s desk of the empty classroom he had steered her into, eyes dancing with an unexpressed amusement that sent her stomach roiling.